senior seminars is October 27, 2016.

 All CLA students earning BA degrees must complete a senior project.
 To satisfy this requirement, English majors choose from ENGL 3960W, ENGW 3960W, and ENGL 3883V (two-semester summa thesis; see "Honors" below).
 Students completing multiple BA majors may choose to complete their senior project in another major and substitute four elective upper-level ENGL/W credits for ENGL/W 3960W.
 Students who are completing English majors but not earning BA degrees (that is, those who are earning a different type of undergraduate degree and adding English as an "outside" major) must complete ENGL/W 3960W.

 ENGL and ENGW 3960W both require department permission to register.
-English majors apply to a senior seminar by submitting a senior seminar/workshop request form with the requisite application materials to Lind 227.
+English majors apply to a senior seminar by submitting an application form with the requisite application materials to Lind 227.
 ENGL 3960W will include topics in literature and language, while ENGW 3960W is a creative writing workshop in either poetry or fiction and non-fiction.

 Prerequisites for Admission